-Brugada syndrome is a disorder that causes an irregular heartbeat.
+Brugada syndrome is a genetic disorder that can causes a dangerous irregular heartbeat.
 A mutation in the SCN5A gene causes the genetic form of this condition.
-When this mutation occurs, it may cause an abnormality called a ventricular arrhythmia.
+When this mutation occurs, it may cause a ventricular arrhythmia.
 This is a type of irregular heartbeat.
-When this happens, the lower chambers of your heart, or ventricles, beat irregularly and prevent blood from circulating properly in your body.
-The consequences can be dangerous and may result in death during sleep or rest.
-The disease has been known as sudden, unexplained nocturnal death syndrome because people with it often die in their sleep.
+When this happens, the lower chambers of your heart (ventricles) beat irregularly and prevent blood from circulating properly in your body.
+This can be dangerous and may result in fainting or even death, especially during sleep or rest.
+The disease has been known as sudden, unexplained nocturnal death syndrome because people with it can often die in their sleep.

 Symptoms that may occur with Brugada syndrome include:

-An implanted cardioverter defibrillator is a common method for preventing the symptoms and sudden death related to Brugada syndrome.
-When this device detects the start of an arrhythmia, it sends out an electrical impulse to your heart to shock it back into its regular rhythm.
+Currently, there is no cure for Brugada syndrome.
+However, there are ways to protect people from the dangerous consequences of the disease.
+An implanted cardioverter defibrillator (ICD) can help prevent the symptoms and sudden death related to Brugada syndrome.
+When this device detects the start of an arrhythmia, it sends out 1 or more brief shocks to your heart to reset it back into its regular rhythm.